InRule/AzureAppServices/doc/ircatalog-arm-template-deployment.md

 ```

 ## Allow Your Local Machine Access via Firewall Rule
 You'll need to temporarily allow access to your local machine to deploy the schema and data for the database.
-This step can be found in the web app deployment guide [Web App Deployment](ircatalog.md#allow-ircatalog-server-access-via-firewall-rule)
+This step can be found in the irCatalog web app deployment guide [irCatalog Web App Deployment](ircatalog.md#allow-ircatalog-server-access-via-firewall-rule)

 ## Deploy the irCatalog Database
 After opening the firewall, you'll need to use the provided tool to setup the database.
-This step can be found in the web app deployment guide [Web App Deployment](ircatalog.md#deploy-the-ircatalog-database)
+This step can be found in the irCatalog web app deployment guide [irCatalog Web App Deployment](ircatalog.md#deploy-the-ircatalog-database)

 ## Upload valid license file
 In order for irCatalog Service to properly function, a valid license file must be uploaded to the web app.
 The simplest way to upload the license file is via FTP.